What Is CICO dieting? How it works, & CICO calculator

 Health concerns like heart disease, sleep apnea, depression, several malignancies, and respiratory issues can all be considerably increased by having too much body fat.

-Drawbacks of Cico diet
+Drawbacks of the CICO diet

 Neglecting the Importance of Nutrient Content